bobsmith947/recsforme/README.md

 A media recommendation web app.

 The backend is composed of Java classes, beans, and servlets.
 The Javadoc for these can be viewed [here](https://bobsmith947.github.io/javadoc/).
-There are also a number of JavaServer Pages (JSP) as well as a SQL Server database.
+There are also a number of JavaServer Pages (JSP) as well as a SQL database.
 Bootstrap is used for styling the pages, and Knockout is used for managing states.

 ## Getting Started